JodyMurray/PetFriends/README.md

     * Solution: Upon researching in Slack, the issue was with the JWT json web token as a HTTP-only cookie in the browser, in the settings in Safari, enabling "Allow cross-website tracking" resolved the issue and it was possible to sign-in.

 ### **Unfixed bugs**
 - No unfixed bugs to report during the production of this project.

+- One thing to note is when doing the lighthouse report, best practices for the sign-in and sign-up page show a result of 75, the image shows up tagged as low resolution.
+- There are errors in the console of these pages, that were also brought up during the walkthrough Moments.
+The errors are as follows:

+*Failed to load resource: the server responded with a status of 401 (Unauthorized)*

 ## **Deployment**